jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 The result is that the bight of the first rope is clamped just as in the _Simple-Simon-under_ bend without the relative difficulty of making a pass _under_ the rope.
-The intention is that this new knot will serve as a substantial security upgrade to the easiest Simple-Simon knot, the Simple-Simon-over, at no cost at all in required effort.
+The intention was that this new knot will serve as a substantial security upgrade to the easiest Simple-Simon knot, the Simple-Simon-over, at no cost at all in required effort.